Sophia Kianni: Personal life

 Kianni lives with her mother, father, younger sister, and two pet lovebirds, in McLean, Virginia.
 She studied at Henry Wadsworth Longfellow Middle School, where her team won the statewide Science Olympiad, and at Thomas Jefferson High School for Science and Technology, where she was a National Merit Scholarship Program semifinalist.
 After graduating from high school in 2020, she attended Indiana University.
-She transferred to Stanford University in 2021, where she is majoring in Science, Technology, & Society and studies climate science and health policy.
+She transferred to Stanford University in 2021, where she is majoring in Science, Technology, & Society.

-Kianni received extensive media attention as an example of a teenager reacting to the social distancing measures related to the COVID-19 pandemic: CNN, Time magazine, and The Washington Post wrote about how she and her friends were moving personal interaction and even their physically cancelled senior prom to Zoom video chats, and TikTok videos.
+Kianni received extensive media attention as an example of a teenager reacting to the social distancing measures related to the COVID-19 pandemic: CNN, Time magazine, and The Washington Post wrote about how she and her friends were moving personal interaction and even their physically cancelled senior prom to Zoom video chats and TikTok videos.